 We ran the model for five different types of soil using parameters from Laio et al. (2001 a).
-The threshold value for initial soil humidity separating the two equilibria states and the final soil moisture vary largely, as can be observed in Figure 2.
-However, the other three prognostic variables have kept the same values for each final state (wet or dry).
+Depending on the type of soil, the threshold value for initial soil humidity separating the two equilibria states and the final soil moisture vary largely, as can be observed in Figure 2.
+The other three prognostic variables have the same values for each final state (wet or dry) independent of the type of soil.